Ugochi Ogu, MD

 Academic Title

-Medical Director of the Diggs Kraus Sickle Cell Center; Assistant Professor, Department of Medicine, University of Tennessee Health Science Center
+Medical Director of the Diggs Kraus Sickle Cell Center; Associate Professor, Department of Medicine, University of Tennessee Health Science Center

 Certification